 This review is a little bit different than my normal sort of review.
 State of Decay 2 released nearly a year ago, I never gave it a proper review at the time but it made the list of my top disappointments of 2018.
-The reason for that is I pretty much adore the concept and gameplay.
-It nails the feel of living your own zombie apocalypse better than any other game.
-But the lack of challenge was broken, badly.
+The reason for that while I pretty much adore the concept and gameplay, as It nails the feel of living your own zombie apocalypse better than any other game.
+The lack of challenge was broken, badly.
 Keep in mind the game is a survival game that boasts permadeath as a core feature.

 On March 26th, 2019.
 Undead Labs released a free update titled “Choose your own apocalypse”.
 It added two new difficulty settings to the game, dread, and nightmare zone.
 I can not understate how awesome of a move that is from Undead Labs.
 The hardcore crowd tends to get pushed to the wayside a lot in favor of mass appeal.
 Since it has already been out for almost a year, they could have simply ignored that side of the market altogether.